[Link here to go to the LL.M.-Legal Institutions Overview page.]

 When is the deadline for applying to the LL.M.-Legal Institutions program?

-March 1 for fall entry (late August 2011) and October 15, 2011 for spring entry (January 2012) .
+March 15 for Fall entry and October 15 for Spring entry.
 The deadline is the date by which the Graduate Programs Office at the Law School needs to receive all of your application documents.
 (See the instructions for applying to the LL.M.-Legal Institutions program.)

 May I enter the LL.M.-Legal Institutions program in the spring?